Seirdy/seirdy.one/content/posts/website-best-practices.md

 * How to choose phrasings such that some meaning can be inferred without understan&shy;ding numbers, for [dyscalculic readers](https://en.wikipedia.org/wiki/Dyscalculia).
 This is more applicable to posts whose main focus is not mathematical or quantitative.

-* How to include equations in a way that maximizes compatibility and accessibility.
+* How to include mathematical notation in a way that maximizes compatibility and accessibility.

 * Keypad-based navigation on feature phones (c.f.
 KaiOS devices).